-- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 4, 2021.
-Each musher will personally draw his/herstarting position. - The drawing for starting position will be done at the pre-race banquet on Thursday, March 4, 2021.
-Each musher will draw for his/her starting position.
-The drawing for positions will be divided into two groups.
-All entries received or postmarked by June 27, 2020 and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
-The remaining mushers, who enter in any manner after June 27, 2020, will draw in the second group for starting position.
+- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 3, 2022.
+Each musher will personally draw his/her starting position. - The drawing for positions will be divided into two groups.
+All entries received or postmarked by June 26, 2021, and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
+The remaining mushers, who enter in any manner after June 26,2021 will draw in the second group for starting position.

-Rule 2 -- Entries: Entries will be accepted from June 2020, until Monday, November 30, 2020 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
+Rule 2 -- Entries: Entries will be accepted from June 26, 2021, until Tuesday, November 30, 2021 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
 Kennels entering must indicate the musher's name with their entry.
-A submission will not be considered complete until the entry fee is paid in full and the following paperwork is signed and turned in: the Race Application, the Participant's Release, the Nome housing form, the Kennel Standards Agreement and the W-9 tax form.
+A submission will not be considered complete until the entry fee is paid in full and the following paperwork is signed and turned in: the Race Application, the Participant's Release, the Nome Housing form, the Kennel

+Standards Agreement and the W-9 tax form.
 In the case of rookies, the reference and qualification materials must be received concerning the qualifying races.
 The Local Contact forms and the Dog Care Agreement will be turned in no later than food drop.
 Food drops will not be accepted until the dog care agreement and the two local contact forms are turned in.